Driftless Area Landscape Conservation Initiative (DALCI)

 In Illinois the Driftless Area Landscape Conservation Initiative (DALCI) is available in portions of Carroll, JoDaviess, Ogle, Stephenson, Winnebago and Whiteside counties.

-Applications for EQIP are accepted on a continuous basis; however Illinois NRCS has established four application cutoff dates for DALCI applications for individuals interested in the program to apply.
-The four application cutoff dates are listed below:
+Applications for EQIP are accepted on a continuous basis; however Illinois will establish application cutoff dates for DALCI applications for individuals interested in the program to apply.

 Illinois agricultural producers who submit a signed application by the deadline will be evaluated for funding consideration.